-TEXTBOOK/SYLLABUS: The textbook will be working notes from a book I'm writing for Princeton University Press, The Probability Lifesaver.
-This book is designed to supplement any standard class.
+TEXTBOOK/SYLLABUS: The textbook is The Probability Lifesaver (published by Princeton University Press).
+This book is designed to supplement any standard class, as well as serve as a text.
 We will cover most of the first 20 chapters, chapter 23, and additional topics as time permits; due to time constraints we may not do some of the topics (such as Chapter 6).
-There will also be programming assignments (you may use any language).
-There will be a weekly lunch series to discuss additional topics; though in parallel to that course, these meetings are optional and have no impact on the course grade.
+If there is interest there will be a weekly lunch series to discuss additional topics (such as sabermetrics); though in parallel to that course, these meetings are optional and have no impact on the course grade.
 You are expected to have read the corresponding material before class; if you have any questions you should email me beforehand.
 I strongly urge you to pick up an additional book for the class (almost any book is fine, feel free to grab one from the library).
 It is a valuable skill to learn how to read and discern the relevant information from a variety of sources.
 Here are a few particularly good books: (1) Probability and Random Processes by Geoffrey R. Grimmett and David R. Stirzaker (third edition).
 Excellent text, used it a few years ago, lots of great additional topics.
 (2) Probability by Lawrence M. Leemis.
-Not as high level as Grimmett and Stirzaker and not as many advanced applications, but extremely well written, friendly, and has lots of comments on how to attack the problems in R. (3) A nice read is Impossible?: Surprising Solutions to Counterintuitive Conundrums by Julian Havil (this is a suggested book for the class for those who want to see some additional fun problems; this book isn't required for the class, & anything we use from the book will be explained completely in class).
+Not as high level as Grimmett and Stirzaker and not as many advanced applications, but extremely well written, friendly, and has lots of comments on how to attack the problems in R. (3) A nice read is Impossible?: Surprising Solutions to Counterintuitive Conundrums by Julian Havil (this is a suggested book for the class for those who want to see some additional fun problems; this book is not required for the course, and anything we use from the book will be explained completely in class).

-GRADING POLICY: HW: 15%.
+GRADING POLICY: Homework: 15%.
 Preparing for class: 5%.
-Writing assignment (in small groups, going through a chapter of the book, making corrections, writing problems/solutions): 10%.
-Midterm: 30% (if there are two only best counts).
-"Final": 40%.
-You may do a project for 10% of your grade (which reduces all other categories proportionally).
+Writing assignment (in small groups, going through some chapters of the book and writing up solutions or doing a project related to probability / statistics / data science): 10%.
+Midterm: 30% (if there are two exams only best counts).
+"Final" exam: 40%.
+You may also do a project for 10% of your grade (which reduces all other categories proportionally).